 During these free presentations experienced attorneys and professionals share their knowledge on a variety of pertinent legal issues.
 Legal resources are also available to the public in the John A.H.
 Murphree Law Library, located at Headquarters.
 Resources includes the Florida Bar Journal (2009 to present), Florida Cases, Florida Law Weekly, the Florida Statutes plus the Nolo’s small business essentials series and the WestLawNext (only available at Headquarters) and Gale Legal Forms databases.

-Previous sessions this series:
+Previous sessions this series included:

 Residential Foreclosure on Monday, September 29, 6 p.m. at Headquarters Library, Erin Slemmens, Esq. of Three Rivers Legal Services, will provide an overview of the foreclosure process, the modification process, short sales, deeds in lieu foreclosure and things to look for once a foreclosure has been filed.
-This presentation is free and open to the public.
-Registration is not required.